Eldeston/Creative-Computing/README.md

 > "And let us not grow weary of doing good, for in due season we will reap, if we do not give up."
 > *- Galatians 6:9, diligence*

+# TO DO
+Pool all main subjects to one folder